nci/gsky/docker/data_ingestion.md

 `root@aa5d503869e6:/# kill -1 35`

-## Visualizing the new layer in TerriaJS
+## Visualising the new layer in TerriaJS

-To visualize the layer we just published, please go to `http://127.0.0.1:8080/terria` in your browser.
+To visualise the layer we just published, please go to `http://127.0.0.1:8080/terria` in your browser.
 Once the page is loaded, please click on `Add data` -> `My Data` -> `Add Web Data`.
 In the web data text box, please enter `http://127.0.0.1:8080/ows`.
 The new layer should appear in the layer list.